wqking/eventpp/doc/heterogeneous.md

 In the homo-classes, `Prototype` is a single function type such as `void ()`.
 In the heter-classes, `PrototypeList` is a list of function types in `eventpp::HeterTuple`, such as `eventpp::HeterTuple<void (), void (std::string), void (int, int)>`.
 Note: Ideally it would be better to use `std::tuple` instead of `eventpp::HeterTuple`, but the problem is that the tuple is instantiated in HeterEventDispatcher which cause compile error that function type can't be instantiated.

-### Member functions and types

-The heter-classes have similar functions and types as the homo-classes.
-The major difference is, in the homo-classes, listeners can have only one prototype, while in the heter-classes, listeners can have any prototypes which are in the `PrototypeList` specified in the class template parameters.